-Pyelonephritis refers to a lower urinary tract infection that has spread to the pelvis of the kidney.
+Pyelonephritis refers to a lower urinary tract infection (UTI) that has spread to the pelvis of the kidney.
 The main goals of treating this condition are symptom reduction and infection control.
-Patient's symptoms and eventual comorbidities guide the decision if empirical therapy should be prescribed, and whether to admit the patient for intravenous antibiotic treatment.
+The patient's symptoms and eventual comorbidities guide the decision if empirical therapy should be prescribed, and whether to admit the patient for intravenous antibiotic treatment.

 Treating uncomplicated pyelonephritis

 Treatment should begin prior to receiving the results of blood or urine cultures in patients with a high suspicion of infection.
-The empiric choice of antimicrobial drugs should be based on severity of disease, local bacterial susceptibilities and a history of antecedent antibiotic use.
+The empiric choice of antimicrobial drugs should be based on the severity of disease, local bacterial susceptibilities, and history of antecedent antibiotic use.

-Patients with uncomplicated, mild to moderate pyelonephritis are hemodynamically stable and able to take oral medication.
+Patients with uncomplicated and mild to moderate pyelonephritis are hemodynamically stable and able to take oral medication.
 The Infectious Diseases Society of America (IDSA) states that the standard 10 to 14 days of outpatient treatment with oral antibiotics is generally sufficient to adequately manage this condition.

 Treatment options for complicated pyelonephritis

-Patients who present with severe symptoms (abnormal laboratory parameters, early septic hemodynamic parameters, unable to take oral medication) or complicated disease, as well as all pregnant patients, should be admitted and treated with intravenous agents.
+Patients who present with severe symptoms including abnormal laboratory parameters, early septic hemodynamic parameters, and/or are unable to take oral medication, or complicated disease, as well as all pregnant patients, should be admitted and treated with intravenous agents.
 Blood and urine cultures should also be obtained.

-Depending on the test results, possible antimicrobial regimens include extended-spectrum aminopenicillins, cephalosporins, antipseudomonal penicillins, aminoglycosides, fluoroquinolones and carbapenems.
-Culture results and local resistance patterns should guide the choice of antibiotic regimen.
+Depending on the test results, possible antimicrobial regimens include extended-spectrum aminopenicillins, cephalosporins, antipseudomonal penicillins, aminoglycosides, fluoroquinolones, and carbapenems.
+Culture results and local resistance patterns should guide the choice of the antibiotic regimen.

 The most likely cause of pyelonephritis recurrence is an insufficient duration of initial treatment.
-The development of antibiotic resistance or selection for another organism are other possibilities.
-If the bacterial strain and its sensitivity profile are the same, a renal ultrasound or CT scan should be obtained.
+The development of antibiotic resistance or selection for another organism is another possibility.
+If the bacterial strain and its sensitivity profile are the same, a renal ultrasound or computed tomography (CT scan should be obtained.

 The treatment of chronic pyelonephritis is aimed at removing the underlying cause in order to prevent further renal damage.
 Prevention of pyelonephritis can be accomplished by avoiding the risk factors associated with its development.
-Of primary importance is the prevention of lower urinary tract infections.
+Of primary importance is the prevention of lower UTIs.